 The 2018 WSECs are an incremental improvement over the 2015 codes.
-The 2018 WSECs are predicted to achieve between \\ and \\ percent cumulative energy savings for all new buildings compared to the 2006 WSEC and an estimated incremental savings between \\ and \\ percent for residential and between \\ and \\ percent for commercial from the 2015 codes.
+The 2018 WSECs are predicted to achieve between and percent cumulative energy savings for all new buildings compared to the 2006 WSEC and an estimated incremental savings between and percent for residential and between and percent for commercial from the 2015 codes.

 A major impediment to the acceptance of the ever-increasing building energy consumption reduction is training for the designers, contractors and those responsible for compliance.
 A major impediment to training is funding.
 Adequate funding, or at least increased funding, will have immediate results in reducing building energy consumption.
+RCW 19.27A-150 (3)(c) calls for the Department of Commerce to Address the need for enhanced code training and enforcement.